bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 ### Sprockets

 * Adds a configuration option `config.assets.logger` to control Sprockets logging.
-Set it to `false` to turn off logging and to `nil` to default to `Rails.logger`.
+Set it to `false` to turn off logging and to `nil` to default to `Quails.logger`.

 Active Record
 -------------